Bits about myself

 do today if it wasn't for those Amiga productions.

 a variant of the Unix operating system.
-What I especially like

-And finally, Linux teaches how to do things the Unix way,
+Finally, Linux teaches how to do things the Unix way,

 which I found to be the most rewarding and educational experience that no other operating system has given me.

-and the Bash shell (and awk, sed, grep, etc).
+Most of my programming is done in the Bash shell (and awk, sed, grep, etc).

 I'm a fan of the Unix Philosophy, the